saugat011/astro-finance/README.md

 - Verify PostgreSQL is running: `pg_isready`
 - Check connection string in `appsettings.Development.json`
 - Ensure the database user has appropriate permissions
+- If you see Entity Framework errors, remember that this project uses direct SQL migrations.
+Run the `./migrate.sh` script in the `database` directory instead of EF migrations

 ### API Not Starting